raphaellepuschitz/SVG-World-Map/README.md

 Download current version: [world-states-provinces.svg](./src/world-states-provinces.svg)

 The map is based on the creative commons [Blank Map World Secondary Political Divisions.svg](https://commons.wikimedia.org/wiki/File:Blank_Map_World_Secondary_Political_Divisions.svg) from [Wikimedia Commons](https://commons.wikimedia.org).
-It was modified to serve the purpose of this JavaScript library, so all world nations are **grouped**, **sorted** and **named** by their official [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.
+It was strongly modified to serve the purpose of this JavaScript library, so all world nations are **grouped**, **sorted** and **named** by their official [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.
 The country paths in the SVG are not the work of the library author.
 See the version history and authorship of the original file [here](https://commons.wikimedia.org/wiki/File:Blank_Map_World_Secondary_Political_Divisions.svg).

 Because of all the detailed subregions the map has a lot of vectors and is rather large for an image (~3,9 MB).
 Make sure to use the SVG only, if: